 It is the responsibility of the exiting employee’s supervisor or director to request access to email (if needed) before the employee leaves.
 The supervisor or director will be required by Human Resources to designate a separation delegate as part of the submission of the final Employee Transaction Form (ETF).
 Once approval has been provided, MCS will work with the Exchange Administrator to provide access to the delegate as outlined in the campus separation guidelines.
 Per the guidelines data will be accessible for up to 30 days unless the data needs to be retained for regulatory reasons.
 Data will be provided on a DVD and/or network share at MCS discretion.

 IACS Hardware and Software Standards and Standard Image

-In order for IACS DSS to provide consistent service levels, the following are requirements for a standardized environment.
+In order for MCS to provide consistent service levels, the following are requirements for a standardized environment.

 Desktop Hardware Standards:

 Current model year and four years prior, minimum memory requirement will be 2 gigabytes